 On March 5, 2018, the Company entered into a Credit Agreement (as amended, the "Credit Agreement") with the financial institutions party thereto from time to time (the "Lenders") and SWK Funding LLC, as agent for the Lenders (the "Agent"), for a synthetic royalty financing transaction.
 On and subject to the terms of the Credit Agreement, the Lenders provided the Company with a term loan of \$10.0 million, which was advanced to the Company on the date of the Credit Agreement.
 Under the Credit Agreement, the Company is required to make quarterly payments on the term loan based on the Company's product revenue from net sales of FC2 until the earlier of receipt by the Lenders of a return premium specified in the Credit Agreement or a required payment upon termination of the Credit Agreement on March 5, 2025 or an earlier change of control of the Company or sale of the FC2 business.
 The recourse of the Lenders and the Agent for obligations under the Credit Agreement is limited to assets relating to FC2.
-On May 13, 2019, the Company entered into an amendment to the Credit Agreement (the "Second Amendment") which included a reduction to the percentages to be used to calculate the quarterly revenue-based payments due on product revenue from net sales of FC2 during calendar year 2020 and an increase to the percentages to be used to calculate the quarterly revenue-based payments due on product revenue from net sales of FC2 during calendar year 2020 and an increase to the percentages to be used to calculate the quarterly revenue-based payments due on product revenue from net sales of FC2 during calendar year 2020 and an increase to the percentages to be used to calculate the quarterly revenue-based payments due on product revenue from net sales of FC2 during calendar year 2020 and an increase to the percentages to be used to calculate the quarterly revenue-based payments due on product revenue from net sales of FC2 during calendar year 2020 and an increase to the percentages to be used to calculate the quarterly revenue-ba
+On May 13, 2019, the Company entered into an amendment to the Credit Agreement (the "Second Amendment") which included a reduction to the percentages to be used to calculate the quarterly revenue-based payments due on product revenue from net sales of FC2 during calendar year 2019, a return to the original percentages to calculate the quarterly revenue-based payments due on product revenue from net sales of FC2 during calendar year 2020 and an increase to the percentages to be used to calculate the quarterly revenue-based payments due on product revenue from net sales of FC2 during calendar year 2021 and thereafter until the loan has been repaid.

-In connection with the Credit Agreement, Veru and the Agent also entered into a Residual Royalty Agreement, dated as of March 5, 2018 (as amended, the "Residual Royalty Agreement"), which provides for an ongoing royalty payment of 5% of product revenue from net sales of FC2 commencing after the Lenders would have received their return premium based on the return premium and calculation of revenuebased payments under the Credit Agreement without taking into account the amendments effected by the Second Amendment.
+In connection with the Credit Agreement, Veru and the Agent also entered into a Residual Royalty Agreement, dated as of March 5, 2018 (as amended, the "Residual Royalty Agreement"), which provides for an ongoing royalty payment of 5% of product revenue from net sales of FC2 commencing after the Lenders would have received their return premium based on the return premium and calculation of revenue-based payments under the Credit Agreement without taking into account the amendments effected by the Second Amendment.
 The Residual Royalty Agreement will terminate upon (i) a change of control or sale of the FC2 business and the payment by the Company of the amount due in connection therewith pursuant to the Credit Agreement, or (ii) mutual agreement of the parties.

-The Company made total payments under the Credit Agreement of \$2.5 million and \$0.9 million during the six months ended March 31, 2021 and 2020, respectively.
-As a result of the Second Amendment, the Company currently estimates the aggregate amount of quarterly revenue-based payments payable during the 12-month period subsequent to March 31, 2021 will be approximately \$4.9 million under the Credit Agreement.
-The Company also estimates that it will begin making payments under the Residual Royalty Agreement during the 12-month period subsequent to March 31, 2021, and estimates such payments within that periodwill be approximately \$2.8 million.
+The Company made total payments under the Credit Agreement of \$6.4 million and \$3.3 million during the nine months ended June 30, 2021 and 2020, respectively.
+As a result of the Second Amendment, the Company currently estimates the aggregate amount of quarterly revenue-based payments payable during the 12-month period subsequent to June 30, 2021 will be approximately \$0.9 million under the Credit Agreement.
+The Company began making payments under the Residual Royalty Agreement during the quarter ended June 30, 2021, totaling \$0.3 million during the period.
+The Company currently estimates the aggregate amount of quarterly revenue-based payments payable during the 12-month period subsequent to June 30, 2021 will be approximately \$3.7 million under the Residual Royalty Agreement.